Ri-N/codyPlus/README.md

 ## The Challenge

 The task was to extend an existing low-code tool with an AI assistant.
-The main challenge was that we only had access to the code of Cody-engine, the engine responsible for generating template code, while the main low-code platform, proophboard, was not fully available for modification.
+The main challenge was that we only had access to the code of [cody-engine](https://github.com/proophboard/cody-engine), the engine responsible for generating template code, while the main low-code platform, [proophboard](https://prooph-board.com/), was not fully available for modification.
 This limitation pushed us to find ways to interact with the system, leading us to use the proophboard console as the main user interface for the AI assistant.

 ## AI Assistant Capabilities